ceph/ceph-ansible/docs/source/testing/tox.rst

 ---------------------

-When running ``tox`` we've allowed for the usage of environment variables to tweak certain settings of the playbook run using ``--extra-vars``.
-This is mostly useful for usage in Jenkins jobs or for using ceph-ansible to run manual tests.
+When running ``tox`` we've allowed for the usage of environment variables to tweak certain settings of the playbook run using Ansible's ``--extra-vars``.
+It's helpful in Jenkins jobs or for manual test runs of ceph-ansible.
 For example, if you wanted to test the latest master build of ceph using our ``xenial_cluster`` scenario you could do the following::

     CEPH_DEV=true CEPH_DEV_BRANCH=master CEPH_DEV_SHA1=latest tox -rve jewel-ansible2.2-xenial_cluster